b3-exmo/b3-exmo.github.io/docs/Race/Race.md

 ### [Gospel Topics Essay](https://www.churchofjesuschrist.org/study/manual/gospel-topics-essays/race-and-the-priesthood) notes
 > *Latter-day Saint scripture and teachings affirm that God loves all of His children and makes salvation available to all.
 God created the many diverse races and ethnicities and esteems them all equally.
 As the Book of Mormon puts it, “[all are alike unto God.](ptures/bofm/2-ne/26?lang=eng&id=p33#p33)”*

 Well...
 If we attribute scripture to divine revelation from God, I think [[Race in scripture|I could make an argument]] that perhaps *not* all are alike unto God.
 At least, not the God of the LDS church, as these problematic scriptures are exclusive to the Book of Mormon and Pearl of Great Price.
-Moreover, if we're to believe that prophets speak in God's behalf such that [their voices are functionally indistinguishable](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/1?lang=eng&id=p38#p38), and when the prophet say and do some offensively racist things, that makes me think that the God of the LDS church esteems one race over another.
+Moreover, if we're to believe that prophets represent God, obtain and disseminate God's will, and speak in God's behalf such that [their voices are functionally indistinguishable](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/1?lang=eng&id=p38#p38), I take issue when those prophets say and do some offensively racist things.
+That makes me think that the God of the LDS church esteems one race over another.
 Either that, or this given prophet was not called of God.
 Either way, we have a problem.

 &nbsp;